 "Consider the lilies, how they grow: they neither toil nor spin; but I tell you, not even Solomon in all his glory clothed himself like one of these.Luke 12:27(NASB)

 When we worry and fret about things, it displays a lack of faith in our heavenly Father.
-Frequently, in Scripture, we are called upon to refrain from worry and to cast all our care upon Him, because He cares for us.
-We are reminded to cast our burden upon the Lord for He has promised to sustain us.
+Frequently in Scripture, we are called upon to refrain from worry and to cast all our cares upon Him, because He cares for us.
+We are reminded to cast our burdens upon the Lord for He has promised to sustain us.
 The Lord will never allow the righteous to be shaken.
-The eyes of the Lord are toward the righteous because He cares for His people, and His ears are open to their cry.
+The eyes of the Lord are towards the righteous because He cares for His people, and His ears are open to their cry.

 What could be simpler than to consider a little wayside flower that dances in the sunlight, nods its head in the breeze, and bends its stalk with the wind, before shedding its sweet-smelling petals and hiding once again in its earthy bed - waiting for spring to call forth new shoots to declare the glory of God, and demonstrate once again the wisdom of His hand.

-The special interest and intricate care that God places on the beautiful adornment of a wild, wayside flower which blossoms today, but tomorrow quickly fades and is cast into the oven and burnt in the noonday sun should create in us a confident trust in God's faithful provision for each of His children.
-If the natural beauty of a wild lily-of-the-field rival the glories of Solomon, how much more will our heavenly Father be mindful of the everyday needs and the necessities of our daily lives.
+The special interest and intricate care that God places on the beautiful adornment of a wild wayside flower, which blossoms today, but tomorrow quickly fades and is cast into the oven and burnt in the noonday sun, should create in us a confident trust in God's faithful provision for each of His children.
+If the natural beauty of a wild lily-of-the-field rivals the glories of Solomon, how much more will our heavenly Father be mindful of the everyday needs and the necessities of our daily lives.

-Perfect love casts out fear, so let us replace fear with faith and let us... reflect upon; think about; mull over; ponder; contemplate and simply consider the lilies of the field and how they grow: they neither toil nor do they spin; but we read in the gospels, not even Solomon in all his glory clothed himself like one of these.
+Perfect love casts out fear, so let us replace fear with faith and let us reflect upon, think about, mull over, ponder, contemplate, and simply consider the lilies of the field and how they grow, "they neither toil nor do they spin; but not even Solomon in all his glory clothed himself like one of these."

-Father God, I thank You for the timely reminders throughout Your word that I am to cast all my concerns on You – all my physical, emotional, financial, relational, and daily worries and fears – knowing that all things are under Your sovereign control.
+Father God, I thank You for the timely reminders throughout Your Word that I am to cast all my concerns on You, all my physical, emotional, financial, relational, and daily worries and fears, knowing that all things are under Your sovereign control.
 Thank You for providing all I have ever needed, and may I develop the right attitude towards my everyday needs and the necessities of life.
-Keep me mindful that worry starts with a simple doubt about Your goodness – but doubt is displaced when we trust in You with all our heart and don’t lean on our own understanding.
-Help me to trust You in all things – this I pray in Jesus' name, AMEN.
+Keep me mindful that worry starts with a simple doubt about Your goodness, but doubt is displaced when I trust in You with all my heart and don’t lean on my own understanding.
+Help me to trust You in all things.
+This I pray in Jesus' name, AMEN.